GSA/fpki-guides/pages/fpki_piv-i_faq.md

 ### How Does A Federal PACS Interpret An NFI PIV-I Card That Does Not Have A FASC-N?

 Non-Federal Issuer (NFI) cards have a Federal Agency Smart Credential Number (FASC-N) that contains 14 nines (9).
 However, **the FASC-N is not a unique identifier for NFIs.
-The Global Unique Identifier (GUID) is the unique identifier for NFI Cards.** When a Federal Physical Access Control System (PACS) is reading the CardHolder Unique IDentifier (CHUID) it will have both the FASC-N and the GUID available to it.
+The Global Unique Identifier (GUID) is the unique identifier for NFI Cards.** When a Federal Physical Access Control System (PACS) is reading the CardHolder Unique Identifier (CHUID) it will have both the FASC-N and the GUID available to it.
 When the FASC-N contains 14 nines (9), and if technically feasible, the Federal PACS should look for and use the GUID value to identify the cardholder.

 <br />[[Return to Table of Contents]](#table-of-contents)<br /><br /><br />